zizhao-hu/MMDiffusion/README.md

-# Multimodal Joint Diffusion for Robust Generation of High-Quality Images
+# Multimodal Channel-wise Image-guided Joint Diffusion

 ## Introduction

-This repository contains the implementation of the paper "Multimodal Joint Diffusion for Robust Generation of High-Quality Images".
+This repository contains the implementation of the paper "Cognitively Inspired Cross-Modal Data Generation Using Diffusion Models".
 The paper presents a novel approach to generative AI that mimics human-like multimodal learning.
 The model is based on score-based diffusion models and is designed to be robust against noisy language inputs, generate correlated modalities in all directions, and provide a learning scheme that is empirically similar to biological neural networks.

 ## Abstract